ishswar/yaml-to-table/README.md

    ** Note ** : In this script I actually used [oyaml](https://github.com/wimglenn/oyaml) as it preserves order in python dictionary

-   For field description it will just generated random Lorem ipsum one liner text using python library *loremipsum*
+   For field description, it will just generate random Lorem ipsum one-liner text using python library *loremipsum*

 # Usage